 Who are our customers?

-Market players are traders or balancing service providers who form a recent, diverse and evolving group of players.
-At present, 240 players are directly or indirectly involved in market mechanisms established by RTE since the opening-up of markets, in conjunction with all stakeholders: balance responsible entity system, adjustment mechanism, capacity mechanism, system services, demand-side response compensation mechanism (NEBEF, demand-side response invitations to tender), rapid and contingency reserves, etc.
+They form a recent, diverse and evolving group of players.
+They are directly or indirectly involved in market mechanisms established by RTE since the opening-up of markets, in conjunction with all stakeholders: balance responsible party system, balancing mechanism, capacity mechanism, ancillary services, demand response compensation mechanism (NEBEF, demand response calls for tender), manual frequency restoration and replacement reserves, etc.

 The associated volume is not an aggregate sum as most of these players are involved in a number of mechanisms.